MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ## Indexes on views

-In Materialize, indexes on views both **compute, and as new data arrives, incrementally update view results in memory** within that [cluster](/concepts/clusters/).
-Within the cluster, the in-memory up-to-date results are immediately available and computationally free to query.
+In Materialize, creating an index on a view keeps its results **incrementally updated** as new data arrives.
+The results of the view are stored **in memory** within the [cluster](/concepts/clusters/) the index is created in.
+Querying an indexed view is fast, because the results are served from memory, and computationally free, because no computation is performed on read.

 In Materialize, indexes on a [view](/concepts/views/#views) **compute and, as new data arrives, incrementally update** view results in memory within a